 This safari will take you into three different areas of Botswana: the Okavango Delta, Savuti and Chobe River.
 It starts in Maun, Botswana and ends in Livingstone, Zambia and is a mobile tented safari.

-Safari holidays - Botswana is world-famous for its high quality safari holidays.
+Safari adventures - Botswana is world famous for its high quality safari holidays.
 It is a fairly expensive destination compared to some of its African neighbours, but the facilities and game-viewing opportunities are exceptional.

-Elephant-Back safaris - Botswana is one of the very few countries to offer safaris by elephant back.
+Elephant-Back safaris - Botswana is one of the very few countries to offer safaris on the backs of elephants.
 As elephants are accepted by most other animals it is a peaceful and unique way to get up close to the wild animals and have a unique safari experience.

-Horseback Safaris - The experienced rider can enjoy a stay in Botswana, exploring the wide-open spaces in the company of an experienced guide.
+Horseback Safaris - The experienced horse rider can enjoy a stay here, exploring the wide-open spaces in the company of an experienced guide.
 You see plenty of game, including many big game animals, and have a unique riding experience, often swimming rivers with your mount.

 As a rule, the best season for game viewing is during the dry winter season, when animals gather around water sources.
-That said, game viewing is possible year round in Botswana, and unique viewing opportunities are available at other times of the year.
+That said, game viewing is possible all year round in Botswana and unique viewing opportunities are available at other times of the year.

 For example, in the Okavango region, excellent bird viewing takes place in the rainy summer season, which is January through March.
 While summers can be exceedingly hot and rains can make roads muddy and impassable, the summer grazing areas receive large numbers of migrating animals, such as the Savuti area of the Chobe National park, which is filled with thousands of migrating zebras, among other species, in March and April.